Insect morphology: Thorax

 The insect thorax has three segments: the prothorax, mesothorax, and metathorax.
 The anterior segment, closest to the head, is the prothorax; its major features are the first pair of legs and the pronotum.
 The middle segment is the mesothorax; its major features are the second pair of legs and the anterior wings, if any.
 The third, the posterior, thoracic segment, abutting the abdomen, is the metathorax, which bears the third pair of legs and the posterior wings.
 Each segment is delineated by an intersegmental suture.
 Each segment has four basic regions.
 The dorsal surface is called the tergum (or notum, to distinguish it from the abdominal terga).
 The two lateral regions are called the pleura (singular: pleuron), and the ventral aspect is called the sternum.
 In turn, the notum of the prothorax is called the pronotum, the notum for the mesothorax is called the mesonotum and the notum for the metathorax is called the metanotum.
-Continuing with this logic, there is also the mesopleura and metapleura, as well as the mesosternum and metasternum.
+Continuing with this logic, there are also the mesopleura and metapleura, as well as the mesosternum and metasternum.

-The tergal plates of the thorax are simple structures in apterygotes and in many immature insects, but are variously modified in winged adults.
+The tergal plates of the thorax are simple structures in apterygotes and many immature insects but are variously modified in winged adults.
 The pterothoracic nota each have two main divisions: the anterior, wing-bearing alinotum and the posterior, phragma-bearing postnotum.
 Phragmata (singular: phragma) are plate-like apodemes that extend inwards below the antecostal sutures, marking the primary intersegmental folds between segments; phragmata provide attachment for the longitudinal flight muscles.
-Each alinotum (sometimes confusingly referred to as a "notum") may be traversed by sutures that mark the position of internal strengthening ridges, and commonly divides the plate into three areas: the anterior prescutum, the scutum, and the smaller posterior scutellum.
+Each alinotum (sometimes confusingly referred to as a "notum") may be traversed by sutures that mark the position of internal strengthening ridges and commonly divide the plate into three areas: the anterior prescutum, the scutum, and the smaller posterior scutellum.
 The lateral pleural sclerites are believed to be derived from the subcoxal segment of the ancestral insect leg.
 These sclerites may be separate, as in silverfish, or fused into an almost continuous sclerotic area, as in most winged insects.